Looking Back at Our Shop’s Valuable Transformation

-The most dramatic renovations began in 1994 when the previous owners embarked on a big project to transform the old post and beam constructed building into an antique shop and personal residence.
+The most dramatic renovations began in 1994 when the previous owners embarked on a big project to transform the old post and beam-constructed building into an antique shop and personal residence.
 Skylights were installed to brighten up the vast interior space.
-They ingeniously turned the expansive tin roof into a gigantic billboard that can be seen from Route 60, by painting the words “ART & ANTIQUES” in 12 foot-tall letters across the rooftop.
+They ingeniously turned the expansive tin roof into a gigantic billboard that can be seen from Route 60, by painting the words “ART & ANTIQUES” in 12-foot-tall letters across the rooftop.

 Trees and shrubs were planted to spruce up the exterior landscape.
 And, the enterprise was christened with its new name, Pickle Barrel Art & Antiques.

 The Birth of Today’s Pickle Barrel Trading Post